Purdue-CS193/homework-0-ppothuga/index.md

-# Pranavi's First CS193 Homework
+# Pranavi's First CS 193 Homework

 - Learning more about the basics of CS
 - Meeting new people and making friends